Skip to main content Brad's PyNotes

 Python uses indentation instead of braces to define code blocks - making the visual structure of your code match its logical structure!

-3. Input Output Tutorial
+4. Tutorial: Input Output

 TL;DR